tfausak/octane/README.md

 Here is an overview of what I know:

 1. The first 4 bytes are an integral size of some kind.
 This is usually a small number (less than 4,000 or so).
+This is equal to the byte size of the properties section plus 36.

 2. The next 4 bytes are a CRC.